Lumen Lab

 Uniformity: Reported as Avg/Min; lower values are generally more uniform.

-Pole positions: The preview uses a symmetric grid centered inside the setback footprint (not
+Pole positions: The preview uses a symmetric grid centered inside the setback footprint (not edge-hugging partial rows along one side).
+Target shortfall compares area-average result to your maintained target.

 Typical maintained targets (general design guidance; project and code requirements vary by jurisdiction).